 There are some concerns expressed with the bike being defective on receipt (occasionally) but the company seems to work with the users to get that sorted.
 Other concerns has been the pedals being out in front and people not realizing the effect that would have on their pedaling.

 Also if you are below 5 ft 2 ins in height you will find it difficult to reach the pedals and that is not detailed in the listing.

 All that said most people say in their reviews they feel they get a very good bike especially considering the price

 Ultega Foldable F-Bike Price

-The cheapest and most popular is the grey bike (220 lbs weight limit) that doesn’t offer any accessories, next up is the grey bike with a max user weight of 286 lbs plus towel hanger at the back and somewhere to store the TV remote.
+The most popular is the grey bike (220 lbs weight limit) that doesn’t offer any accessories, next up is the grey bike with a max user weight of 286 lbs plus towel hanger at the back and somewhere to store the TV remote.

 This is a good solid bike to get light to moderate exercise.
 It’s ideal for all homes but makes a good choice for apartments and small homes due to its compact size and that it can be folded up for storage.

 The four models are all affordably priced and do come with different options to help match a bike to your needs.

 They do come at 4 different price levels to reflect that, so do check that when deciding on the model for you.

 It isn’t for people who want demanding intense workouts or to do spinning style workouts – it isn’t designed for that with the pedals out in front making.